-Medicinal Cannabis vs Hemp: two different licences, same starting material.
-So, what’s the difference?
-At first glance, it seems a little redundant to have two licences to process the same thing, but dig a little deeper and important distinctions emerge.
+Medicinal Cannabis and Hemp: two different licences, same starting material.
+What’s the difference?
+At first glance, it seems a little redundant to have two licences to process the same thing but dig a little deeper and important distinctions emerge.

-Essentially, the main differences between Medicinal Cannabis vs Hemp lie in the permissions and scope of the activities, i.e. what you are actually allowed to do.
+Essentially, the main differences between Medicinal Cannabis vs Hemp cultivation relate to the permissions and scope of the licenced activities, i.e. what you are actually allowed to do.

 With the hemp licence, you can produce fibre and hemp seeds while with the medicinal cannabis licence(s) you can produce the flowers and extract the cannabinoids.